 During the summer of 2018, Siewert worked on a commission with CulturalDC creating and developing a fence wrap at a construction site located directly outside of the Nationals Ballpark Stadium (DC’s MLB team).
 She has shown works in local settings in both York, PA and Montgomery County, MD.
 Most recently, Siewert participated in a duo exhibition at the Yellow Barn Gallery in Glen Echo, MD fall 2017 featuring works from her master's program.

-Aside from expressive painting she enjoys teaching art in Montgomery County, MD; four years at the middle school level and two years at the high school level.
+Aside from expressive painting she enjoys teaching art in Montgomery County, MD; four years at the middle school level and has worked since 2016 at the high school level.
 In her fourth year of teaching Siewert was honored with ‘New Middle School Art Educator of the Year’ for Montgomery County.